VekLabs/veklabs.com/src/content/services/video-editing.md

 ---
-title: "Post-Production"
+title: POST-PRODUCTION
-page_title: "Post-Production Services Calgary"
+page_title: "POST-PRODUCTION: Editorial"
 image: /src/images/video-editing.png
 order: 8
 speed: 5
-summary: "Our team utilizes the finest in video editing technology and post-production techniques to create compelling videos that create an impact and drive emotion."
+summary: Our team utilizes the finest in video editing technology and post-production techniques to create compelling videos that create an impact and drive emotion.
 ---

 ## Post-Production Services